Yale Program on Climate Change Communication: Awards

 In 2017 the program was given a "Friend of the Planet" award by the National Center for Science Education in 2017.
 In 2018, Leiserowitz and YPCCC researchers received the Warren J. Mitofsky Innovators Award, given by the American Association for Public Opinion Research.
 The award recognized "a new statistical method to downscale national public opinion estimates using multiple regression and post stratification (MPR) survey data collection methodology".

+Yale Climate Connections

+Yale Climate Connections is an online news site, YouTube channel, and radio program produced by the Yale Program on Climate Change Communication to disseminate information about climate.
+It is funded by various foundations, Yale University alumni, and the general public but receives no direct funding from the university.